 A Look Inside A 1940's Radio Christmas Carol

-A 1940’s Radio Christmas Carol, the holiday sequel to the WWII musical The 1940’s Radio Hour, takes us backstage at a radio program and into the mind of a war-torn nation with familiar and original carols, dancing, and funny commercials.
+A 1940’s Radio Christmas Carol, the holiday sequel to the popular WWII musical The 1940’s Radio Hour, takes us backstage at a radio program and into the mind of a war-torn nation with jazzed-up carols, original songs, dancing, and funny commercials.
 Below, check out some thoughts on the show’s development and success with Walt Jones (Book), David Wohl (Composer), and Faye Greenberg (Lyrics).

 What first inspired you to write A 1940s Radio Christmas Carol?
 What were the stages of its creation?